Adding Support for Your Model#

 Path-Based Renaming#

-For nested modules, use dot notation to specify the full path:
+For nested modules, use dot notation to specify the full path from the model root:

 rename_config = RenameConfig(